Grief And Depression: Sorting Out The Differences

 Depression is different in that it is persistent and pervasive.
 There may be thoughts of suicide, feelings of worthlessness, hallucinations, and prolonged difficulty participating in daily tasks.

 Another main difference between the two is that grief is associated with a specific event or loss of a loved one, but with depression, there isn’t always an identifiable loss.
-In grief, the focus is on the loss; in depression, the focus is on self.
+In grief, the focus is on the loss; in depression, the focus is on the self.
 In grief, self-esteem is usually not affected; in depression, loathsome feelings toward oneself are generally present.

 There’s no medical treatment for grief, in general, unless it is so severe that it interferes with daily living, in which case anti-anxiety medication may be prescribed.
 If the grief is interfering with sleep over a long period of time, sleep aids may be prescribed.
 If the person is diagnosed with major depressive disorder (MDD), they may be given anti-depressants.